 If you often find yourself paralyzed by the idea of enacting some major change in your life, start small.
 Set attainable goals that you resolve to work toward at achievable time frames.
 Decide what you want and go at it small step by small step.

 While it’s important to set attainable goals, it’s also helpful to think about the bigger reasons we have for making a large change.
 You know, the happy-in-old-age, saving-for-a-family-vacation, buying-a-home type of goals you’re working toward on a macro level.
 Re-engaging with our loftiest of goals and dreams serves as a great incentive to get down to business, and oftentimes, visualizing success may actually help us succeed.

 Having a role model or mentor—whether a fictional character whose boldness you admire, a celebrity whose story inspires you, or a family member who has always given fearless advice—can help you find a pathway out of your own stale patterns.
 Like seeking outside perspectives, emulating the personality traits and practices of those you admire can give you a boost of confidence.

 Working toward a goal is hard work.
 Studies suggest that the secret to achieving any goal—big or small—is simply recalling times you succeeded in a similar endeavor.
 Do a little mental exercise to recall a time you felt respected, truly charismatic, or highly engaged in a task, and then use that positive thinking to propel you forward toward achieving your goal.

 Though we wouldn’t recommend interrupting a really great forward momentum, we would recommend pausing to reward yourself as you achieve your goals and successfully work toward breaking out of whatever rut you’re in.
 Doing something you really love but rarely have (or make!) time for will help you see the light at the end of the tunnel more clearly.

 Have you ever been stuck in a rut?
-Tell us what you did you to break out of it and then shop a few of our rut-busting buys below.
+Shop a few of our rut-busting buys below, and then tell us what you did you to break out of your routine!